thunderbird89/esf/stories/buffer.md

 Major Morse approached each family in turn, presenting them with something else.
 Small wooden cases, formal and dignified.
 Inside each case, nestled in velvet, was a commemorative coin—the Battle of Sol, acknowledged by the Federation, recognized by those who knew the truth.

 And something more.
 A statuette, gleaming metal that caught what little light penetrated the overcast sky.
 A Talon in flight, captured mid-maneuver, every line perfect.
-The base was solid, substantial, engraved with a name, rank, and four Latin words.
+The base was solid, substantial, engraved with a name, rank, and three Latin words.

 Semper Inter Astra.

 Always Among the Stars.

-Patterson's mother held the statuette carefully, her fingers tracing the metal—palladium, though she had no way of knowing that.
+Patterson's mother held the statuette carefully, her fingers tracing the metal.
 Precious beyond measure on Earth, common enough in Federation space that they could craft memorial statues from it.

 Lee's husband clutched his with both hands, his young children leaning against him, not understanding why their father was crying but understanding that something important was happening.